Briel8/odin-kittens/README.md

 # ODIN kITTENS API APP

-This project is meant as an exercise for building a web application that communicates with the backend via API calls.
-So the backend or the controllers (views in this case) will not render an html page but return raw data to the page
+This project is meant to be an exercise for building a website that is both a normal HTML-producing back end AND an API that can be used to pull data from it.

 link[it goes here]